Cord, 1930, L29

 Errett L. Cord was one of the most innovative characters in the American automotive world of 1920s and 30s.
 Already owner of Auburn and Duesenberg, he decided to create a new brand with his name to launch a car for a higher market than the Auburn (US$ 1,000/1,500) but far from the astronomical prices of the Duesenberg (US$ 10/13,000).

-Surprisingly, he chose to build the new car with front-wheel drive, an innovative solution for 1929, that gave the vehicle an exceptional handling.
+Surprisingly, he chose to build the new car with front-wheel drive, an innovative solution for 1929, which gave the vehicle an exceptional handling.

 The long Lycoming 8-cylinder engine was turned around, with the transmission placed in front of it.